Ethical Rules and Standards in International Arbitration Across Latin America

 Given that ethical codes in most legal systems do not state expressly whether they extend extraterritorially or embrace international arbitral proceedings abroad, it has been said that ‘international arbitration dwells in an ethical no man’s land’.
 Further, considering the uncertainty surrounding the ethical rules that may apply in international arbitration proceedings, it was suggested that there is a ‘current, compelling need for the development of a Code of Ethics in International Arbitration’.

 As explained by Rogers, concern about regulation of professional conduct in international arbitration has spawned dozens of efforts at the development of international codes of ethics since at least the middle of the last century.

-Notwithstanding the relevance of these instruments, most of them did not contain rules rules aimed at dealing with ethical issues in international arbitration, but enshrined general principles regarding professional practice at international level.
+Notwithstanding the relevance of these instruments, most of them did not contain rules aimed at dealing with ethical issues in international arbitration, but enshrined general principles regarding professional practice at international level.

 On 25 May 2013, the IBA published the Guidelines on Party Representation in International Arbitration, a body of rules ‘inspired by the principle that party representatives should act with integrity and honesty and should not engage in activities designed to produce unnecessary delay or expense, including tactics aimed at obstructing the arbitration proceedings’.